helcl42/WormHoles/README.md

 ## Examples
-### Simple Sample
+### Simple Example

-This sample shows how to create a lousy coupled Logger.
+This example shows how to create a lousy coupled Logger.
 No compomnents touch `Logger` or `NetworkLogger` directly they just post an event to `EventChannel` like System class does.

 ```cpp
 #include <chrono>